codeGROOVE-dev/ds9/README.md

 ## Testing

-* Use `github.com/codeGROOVE-dev/ds9/pkg/mock` package for in-memory testing.
-It should work even if you choose not to use ds9.
+* Use `datastore.NewMockClient(t)` for in-memory testing.
+Works even if you're still using the official client.
 * See [TESTING.md](TESTING.md) for integration tests.
 * We aim to maintain 85% test coverage - please don't send PRs without tests.